DamianCoventry/159.261-Game-Prog-Assgn1/README.md

 - create a particle class
 - create a sprite particle
 - create a mesh particle
+- display the players keys above the snake
+- display either player one or player two above each snake
 - create an animation for use when spawning an apple
 - create an animation for use when spawning a power-up
 - create an animation for use when collecting an apple